stackforge/networking-cisco/doc/source/install/ml2-nexus.rst

 ML2 Nexus MD Installation
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
-Install networking-cisco repository as described in the section
+Install networking-cisco package as described in the section
-   :doc:`How to install networking-cisco </install/howto>`.
+   :doc:`/install/howto`.
 #.
 Configure Nexus ML2 Driver.
    Once the networking-cisco code is installed, it needs to be configured and
-   enabled in Neutron, the :doc:`admin guide </admin/ml2-nexus>` provides full
+   enabled in Neutron, the :doc:`/admin/ml2-nexus` provides full
    details on how to create the neutron configs for various use cases.
 For
    details on each configuration parameters, refer to
    :doc:`Nexus Configuration Reference</configuration/ml2-nexus>`.